ZeroAurora/MyRoadToCpp/README.md

 Here I opened a repository to track my learning progress.
 Firstly I will use the great book *A Tour of C++ (Second Edition)* (Chinese Translation) by C++'s creator Bjarne Stroustrup.
 Then I will progress to GUI development with some great libraries.
 Eventually I will learn some C++.
 Hopefully.

 Will be in Chinese only.
+This readme is only for description.

 ## License